 When you disable 2FA for another user, they can delete the current app or hardware integration and set up 2FA with another app or token.
 If they have recovered the authentication factor that is already paired with their Hub account, they can re-enable the feature in their profile.

 You also have the option to delete the current app or hardware integration on behalf of another user.
 If you choose this option, the user has to pair their Hub account with the authentication app or hardware token from scratch, even when they later recover the second authentication factor.

 To disable two-factor authentication for a user account:

 From the Access Management section of the Administration menu, select Users.

 Click the name of the user account for which you want to restore access.
 Use the filter in the header to find users that match specific attributes.

 Click the Disable link.

 Two-factor authentication is disabled for the user account.

-The user is able to sign into Hub with a username and password.
+The user is able to log in to Hub with a username and password.